d180cf/svg-goban/README.md

 `npm run build`

-This produces a `goban.js` in the current directory.
+This produces two files in the current directory:

+1. `goban.js`
+1. `goban.d.ts` with the interface

 # API